Ashoka74/EQ_Forecast/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To understand the Model:
+To further understand the Model:
 [Model: https://youtu.be/Je__3TKdURU](https://youtu.be/Je__3TKdURU)

-The following video will get you through the code:
+This video will guide you through the code:
 [Code: https://youtu.be/I_iIZmXBTDk](https://youtu.be/I_iIZmXBTDk)